Yash2141/Spark-Structured-Streaming/README.md

 With ncat -l 9999 running and the notebook cell running, type in the ncat terminal and watch the same lines appear in the Jupyter console output.
 To stop: interrupt the notebook cell (e.g. Kernel → Interrupt), then stop ncat (Ctrl+C).

-## Step 5 — (Optional) Run a Kafka Streaming Job
+## Step 5 — Run a Kafka Streaming Job
 5.1 Create a topic (from host or another terminal):
 ```
 docker exec -it ed-kafka /bin/bash
 kafka-topics --create --topic test-topic --bootstrap-server ed-kafka:9092
 kafka-topics --list --bootstrap-server ed-kafka:9092
 ```
-## 5.2 In Jupyter,
+## 5.2 In Jupyter
-use Kafka as source (e.g. read from test-topic, bootstrap ed-kafka:9092) and write to console or another sink.
-Use the same pattern as above: readStream → transformations → writeStream (e.g. format("console")).
+Use Kafka as source (read from test-topic, bootstrap ed-kafka:9092) and write to console or another sink.
+Same pattern: readStream → transformations → writeStream (e.g. format("console")).

-## 5.3 console
+## 5.3 Produce messages
-Produce messages to test-topic with kafka-console-producer (inside the Kafka container) so your streaming job can consume them.
+Produce messages to test-topic with kafka-console-producer inside the Kafka container so your streaming job can consume them.